ros2/design/articles/160_roslaunch_frontend.md

 #### Advantanges & Disadvantages

-- Launch system implementations are aware of the parsing process, being completely involved with it if sugars are to be provided.
+*+* Straightforward to implement.

-+ Allows leveraging the strenghts of each markup language.
+*-* Launch system implementations are aware of the parsing process, being completely involved with it if sugars are to be provided.

-- Opens the door to big differences in the representation of launch entities across different front end, and even within a given one by allowing the users to introduce multiple custom representations for the same concepts (e.g. a list of numbers).
+*+* Allows leveraging the strenghts of each markup language.

-- Care must be exercised to avoid coupling static descriptions with a given implementation.
+*-* Opens the door to big differences in the representation of launch entities across different front end, and even within a given one by allowing the users to introduce multiple custom representations for the same concepts (e.g. a list of numbers).

-+ Straightforward to implement.
+*-* Care must be exercised to avoid coupling static descriptions with a given implementation.

 ### Abstract Description Parsing (ADP)